GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-09-03-Line_Search.md

 And now you may concentrate on the following picture and try to understand what is Wolfe condition talking about.
 ![wolfe condition](../assets/img/line_search_2.jpeg)

-Zoutendijk's theorem provides a convergence proof for the line search algorithm under the Wolfe conditions.
+Zoutendijk's theorem provides a convergence proof for the line search algorithm under the Wolfe condition.

 {% include_relative Zoutendijk.html %}